While working on an layout in InDesign, you can:

 Use this method when:

-- You have opened the layout by mistake or decided that you don't want to work on it
+- You have opened the layout by mistake or decided that you do not want to work on it.

 To perform this action, do the following: